Shingles and chickenpox (Varicella-zoster virus)

 As with other live-virus vaccines, the chickenpox vaccine is not recommended for:

-- People whose immune systems are compromised by disease or drugs (such as after organ transplantation).
+- People whose immune systems are weakened by disease or drugs (such as after organ transplantation)

 Varicella-Zoster Immune Globulin

 Varicella-zoster immune globulin (VariZIG) is a substance that mimics the normal immune response against the varicella-zoster virus.
-It is used to protect high-risk patients who are exposed to chickenpox.
+It is used to protect high-risk people who are exposed to chickenpox.
 Such groups include:

 - Pregnant women with no history of chickenpox who have not been previously immunized